 Warm Wine Recipe Spices for a Warm Happy Hour

 Mulled wine is a mixture of wine, spices, and fruit that is heated up.
 There are even special glasses called mulled wine glasses.
-The beauty of mulled wine is that you can make it at home and it’s easier than you think.
-However, you will need to use the right warm wine recipe spices in order to make your cup of mulled wine.
+You will need to use the right warm wine recipe spices in order to make your cup of mulled wine.

 The goal is to give the wine a light spiciness while adding a citrus flavor.
-All of the ingredients on this list are optional, it really depends on preference.
-There are different recipes you can try and adjusting the amount is a fun way to find your favorite mixture.
+All of the ingredients on this list are optional; it really depends on preference.
+You can try different recipes, and adjusting the amount is a fun way to find your favorite mixture.

 Just be sure to have fun with it and enjoy the mulled wine when it is finished.